 d = abs(Red — ithRedColor) + (Green — ithGreenColor) + (Blue — ithBlueColor)

-Displaying Results on the window
+Displaying Results in the Interactive Window

 We make use of the

 cv2.imshow() function to draw the image on the window we created earlier.
 When the user double clicks on the window, a rectangle is drawn on the image which gets the color name on the window using

 while(1): cv2.imshow("Color Detection Window",img) if (clicked): cv2.rectangle(img,(20,20), (750,60), (b,g,r), -1) text = getColorName(r,g,b)+'R='+str(r)+'G='+ str(g)+'B='+ str(b) cv2.putText(img, text,(50,50),2,0.8, (255,255,255),2,cv2.LINE_AA) if(r+g+b>=600): cv2.putText(img, text,(50,50),2,0.8,(0,0,0),2,cv2.LINE_AA) clicked=False if cv2.waitKey(20) & 0xFF ==27: break cv2.destroyAllWindows()

 Output on Another Image

 I hope you now understand color detection in images using Python OpenCV.
 With the steps mentioned above, you will now be able to create an application that lets users identify colors by clicking on an image.
 We have also demonstrated the use of an RGB color value dataset for this case.